Fossana/discounted-cfr-poker-solver/README.md

 This repository contains Java code for finding approximate nash equilibrium strategies for poker turn and river subgames using discouted counterfactual regret minimization (DCFR).

+The hand evaluator requires a 124MB lookup table that can be found here: https://github.com/christophschmalhofer/poker/blob/master/XPokerEval/XPokerEval.TwoPlusTwo/HandRanks.dat

 To change the game tree, modify the code in the functions testTurn() and testRiver() in Main.java.